 It is good if you can do the following with the whistle:

-- Stop (the stop whistle) – usually a short or a long signal.
+- Stop (the stop whistle) – usually one short or one long signal.
 You choose whether the dog should stand or sit after the stop whistle.

 - Come (the recall whistle) – usually several short signals.

-- Hunting in a small area (the hunt whistle) – usually a kind of rolling signal like “duduuuu.
+- Hunting in a small area / holding an area (the hunt whistle) – usually a kind of rolling signal like “duduuuu.
 Duduuuu”.

-- Turn (mostly used for spaniels) – usually one short signal
+- Turn/hunt towards me (mostly used for spaniels) – usually one or two short signals.

 As a backup, it is good to be able to use your voice instead of the whistle so that the dog knows verbal cues such as “stop”, “come”, and “hunt”.